TheBobGottfriedFan/CS310_GROUP03/README.md

 ### 5. Set Up MySQL Database
 a.
 MySQL workbench (Easier) -

-Open MySQL Workbench and run the SQL files in the `SQL/` folder:
+Open MySQL Workbench and run the SQL files in the `SQL/` folder (in order):
 00_create_db.sql
 01_schema.sql
 02_seed.sql